 - Upper-year and LL.M. students may make a writing specialist appointment here.

-- Students may not make an appointment to discuss the following pieces of legal writing: take-home or practice examinations from a current class, journal notes, or a legal writing sample that will also be used for journal applications.
+- Students may not make appointments to discuss the following pieces of legal writing: take-home or practice examinations from a current class, journal notes that have not yet been submitted for publication, and legal writing samples that will also be used for journal applications.

 Learn More